fawwazfrnsyh/data-fellowship-9/1-dataflow/README.md

-# Move Data from Google Cloud Storage to Bigquery using Dataflow
+# Dataflow
-Load data from data source page into Google Big Query
+Load data from Cloud Storage into BigQuery using Dataflow

 ## Tech
 1. Google Cloud Storage